 Set the Label for your Linode; then add some Tags to help identify your new Linode.

 Set a root password, and make sure your password is secure and cannot be easily guessed;

-You can choose if you would like to add a Backups option and a Private IP, this will help you if you have multiple Linodes and you would like to communicate between them.
-Backups are a great idea as well, so that if anything goes wrong you can restore your Linode and save yourself countless hours.
+You can choose if you would like to add a Backup option and a Private IP, this will help you if you have multiple Linodes and you would like to communicate between them.
+Backups are a great idea as well so that if anything goes wrong you can restore your Linode and save yourself countless hours.